Native Artist Opportunities at the Heard Museum

-To simplify your application experience, we’ve divided Q&A into 3 areas:
+To simplify your application experience, we’ve divided the information into 3 areas:

 All adult artists accepted in the current Heard Museum Guild Indian Fair and Market are eligible and may enter the Juried Competition.